gemini3d/gemini3d/Readme.md

 In general for MPI programs and associated simulations, there may be a minimum number of MPI processes and/or integer multiples that must be met.
 The build system generation process automatically sets the maximum number of processes possible based on your CPU core count and grid size.

-This can also be done via `gemini_run -np` options.
+This can also be done via `python -m gemini3d.run -np` options.

 ```sh
 mpiexec -np <number of processors>  build/gemini.bin <output directory>